-Carefully designed paragraphs are the key to well-structured & easy-to-read texts.
-If you feel like your manuscripts are hard to understand and lack a flow & logical structure, learning the art of paragraph writing might be just the solution you need.
+Carefully designed paragraphs are the key to well-structured and easy-to-read texts.
+If you feel like your manuscripts are hard to understand and lack a flow and logical structure, learning the art of paragraph writing might be just the solution you need.

 How do you make paragraphs in your scientific texts?
 Do you proceed intuitively, as one researcher admitted to me recently?
 He reported to start a new paragraph simply when the current one gets “long enough”.
 But is this really a good criterion?
 If you have any doubts about how to best structure your scientific text in paragraphs, then this article is for you.

 One idea per paragraph

 The golden rule of writing great paragraphs is to discuss only one idea or topic per paragraph.
 A paragraph allows you to introduce, discuss, and conclude an idea in a “single package”, which makes the reader’s job as easy as it can get.